NVIDIA/bionemo-framework/docs/docs/models/geneformer.md

      * The model is trained with a 4096 context rather than a 2048 context.
 When forcing the model to make predictions with a 2048 context, the MLM loss drops to *2.76*, which is probably unfair because this may be "out of domain" for training.
 It is really hard to compare these loss numbers directly is the only take-home here.
-     * The model was trained on a set of 20275 genes, rather than the older set of 25426 genes.
-This would also be expected to give a boost in loss since there are fewer tokens to chose from.
+     * The model was trained on a set of 20,275 genes, rather than the older set of 25,426 genes.
+This would also be expected to give a boost in loss since there are fewer tokens to choose from.

 #### Downstream task accuracy